 Earthing and bonding are both electrical safety practices that are used to protect people and equipment from the risks of electric shock and fires.

-Therefore, in this piece, I aim to clarify the difference between – what is Earthing and what is bonding and whether there is a difference.
+In this piece, I aim to clarify the difference between – what is grounding, Earthing and what is bonding and whether there is a difference.

 Breaking things down into simple terms; Earthing – grounding can mean all things to all people.
 Hence, it is more realistic to think of Earthing as the ‘electrode’ itself.
 Also, known as the Earth Termination.
 This reference refers to the physical hardware, such as the copper conductors, rods, etc., that sits buried directly in the geology itself.

 Alternatively, Bonding on the other hand usually refers to the above-ground interconnections between the equipment or structures to be bonded.